Roasting

 The right oven temperature depends on what you're cooking and the result you want.
 Higher temperatures brown faster but risk drying out lean proteins.
 Lower temperatures cook more evenly but produce less surface browning.

 Always verify doneness with an instant-read thermometer.
-Visual cues are unreliable — a thermometer removes the guesswork.
+Visual cues are unreliable.
+A thermometer removes the guesswork.

 How roasting works

-Roasting relies on three heat transfer mechanisms:
+Roasting relies on three heat transfer mechanisms working together:

 Radiation.
 The oven walls and heating element emit infrared energy that heats the food's surface directly.
 This is the primary driver of browning.